 Representative Payee Reviews

-DRNC is charged with ensuring that disabled people with a rep payee, who receive and manage their Social Security benefits on their behalf, are not abused, neglected or exploited.
-Our rep payee reviews include:
+DRNC conducts reviews to ensure that disabled people who have a representative payee managing their Social Security benefits are not abused, neglected, or exploited.
+Our representative payee reviews include

 - An interview with the individual or organizational representative payee